Quadrotech/ADOScheduledWorkItemQuery/README.md

 "My Queries" requires a personal access token or username/password from the person which owns the query.
 You need to configure an Azure DevOps Endpoint for this to work.
 Note: We recommend generating a Personal Access Token with minimal rights (e.g. only work_item.read scope), and to limit the created Endpoint to a specific pipeline.
 Make sure you don't expose the endpoint for others to use, as this might be a security risk.

+# Release Notes

+## 2019-05-21

+- Add ability to skip sending e-mail when there are no work items in the query

+## 2019-04-03

+- Initial Release